-The Company's stock-based compensation system is a medium- to long-term incentive plan that provides stock-based compensation to corporate officers through a trust based on the degree of attainment of Company-wide performance objectives.
+The Company's stock-based compensation system is a medium-to-long-term incentive plan that provides stock-based compensation to Corporate Officers through a trust based on the degree of attainment of Company-wide performance objectives.

-It is designed to motivate the Company's corporate officers to share the profitconsciousness of shareholders, and to perform duties from a medium- to longterm perspective on performance and stock prices.
+It is designed to motivate the Company's Corporate Officers to share the profitconsciousness of shareholders, and to perform duties from a medium-to-long-term perspective on performance and stock prices.

-Stock-based compensation provided to corporate officers increases or decreases each year according to Company-wide performance.
+Stock-based compensation provided to Corporate Officers increases or decreases each year according to Company-wide performance.
 In addition, in the medium and long term, when stock prices fluctuate, the actual value of the compensation fluctuates accordingly.
-Eisai believes that maintaining this mechanism will strengthen the motivation of corporate officers to take the perspective of shareholders and strive to increase corporate value.
+Eisai believes that maintaining this mechanism will strengthen the motivation of Corporate Officers to take the perspective of shareholders and strive to increase corporate value.

-Company regulations prohibit corporate officers from selling Eisai stock while in office and until at least 1 year after the individual has left that position.
+Company regulations prohibit Corporate Officers from selling Eisai stock while in office and for at least 1 year after the individual has left that position.

-■ Process of Determining Performance-based Compensation
+Process of Determining Performance-based Compensation

-\ Consolidated revenue, consolidated operating profit, consolidated profit for the year (attributable to the parent company), and consolidated ROE
+Consolidated revenue, consolidated operating profit, consolidated profit for the year

+(attributable to the parent company), and consolidated ROE

-The Compensation Committee deliberates and determines the performance evaluations of corporate officers and the amount and number of shares granted to each person as performance- based compensation (bonuses and stock-based compensation).
-The bonuses and stock-based compensation of corporate officers are calculated based on the degree of attainment of Company-wide performance objectives and the degree of attainment of individual performance objectives using the above formula.
+The Compensation Committee deliberates and determines the performance evaluations of Corporate Officers and the amount and number of shares granted to each person as performance- based compensation (bonuses and stock-based compensation).
+The bonuses and stock-based compensation of Corporate Officers are calculated based on the degree of attainment of Company-wide performance objectives and the degree of attainment of individual performance objectives using the above formula.

 The degree of attainment of Company-wide performance objectives is determined based on an evaluation of consolidated revenue, consolidated operating profit, consolidated profit for the year (attributable to the parent company), and consolidated ROE.
-Each fiscal year, the Compensation Committee evaluates the achievement of Company-wide performance objectives in a range of 0 to 150%, based on the degree of achievement of each item.
+Each fiscal year, the Compensation Committee evaluates the achievement of Company-wide performance objectives in a range of 0% to 150%, based on the degree of achievement of each item.

-The Company decided to adopt these 4 evaluation indicators because first of all, they represent management indicators to share with shareholders as published numerical targets for achieving the business plan for the corresponding fiscal year, and because the Company considers consolidated ROE an important indicator of the sustained creation of value for shareholders.
+The Company decided to adopt these four evaluation indicators because, first, they represent management indicators to share with shareholders as published numerical targets for achieving the business plan for the corresponding fiscal year, and because the Company considers consolidated ROE an important indicator of the sustained creation of value for shareholders.
 The Compensation Committee has deemed the 4 indicators appropriate for evaluating the performance of duties.

-As for the degree of attainment of individual performance objectives, the Compensation Committee approves the individual evaluations proposed by the Representative Corporate Officer and CEO after evaluation, in accordance with the degree of achievement of the individual performance objectives of each corporate officer.
-Further, each corporate officer assigns weighted points to concrete performance objectives in accordance with the priority of the objectives, then sets individual performance objectives through deliberation with the Representative Corporate Officer and CEO.
+As for the degree of attainment of individual performance objectives, the Compensation Committee approves the individual evaluations proposed by the Representative Corporate Officer and CEO after evaluation, in accordance with the degree of achievement of the individual performance objectives of each Corporate Officer.
+Further, each Corporate Officer assigns weighted points to concrete performance objectives in accordance with the priority of the objectives, then sets individual performance objectives through deliberation with the Representative Corporate Officer and CEO.
 The objectives are approved by the Compensation Committee after evaluation of their suitability.

-As a result, bonus payments to corporate officers are paid in the range of 0 to 225%, with the bonus base value as 100%, and stock-based compensation is provided in the range of 0 to 150%, with the base number of granted shares as 100%.
+As a result, bonus payments to Corporate Officers are paid in the range of 0% to 225%, with the bonus base value as 100%, and stock-based compensation is provided in the range of 0% to 150%, with the base number of granted shares as 100%.

-6) Total Amount of Compensation Paid to Directors and Corporate Officers The grand total of compensation paid to directors and corporate officers in FY2020 (from April 1, 2020, to March 31, 2021) was as indicated below.
+6) Total Amount of Compensation Paid to Directors and Corporate OfficersThe grand total of compensation paid to directors and Corporate Officers in FY2020 (from April 1, 2020 to March 31, 2021) was as indicated below.